-While working on the Inspirers project, we:
+While working on the Inspirers app, we:

 Currently, Inspirers is in its beta version.
 The app facilitates control over hypertension measurements and medicine intake, with two corresponding modules and an additional module that generates reports on the user's progress.